5 Secrets for Finding Joy in Life

 Practicing gratitude shifts your perspective and changes the way you interpret situations.

-It allows you to focus on the good instead of the bad, which will automatically help you have a better and happier day.
+It allows you to focus on the good instead of the bad, which will automatically helps you begin to start feeling joy.

 When you get into a gracious mindset and intentionally start looking for the good, the easier it becomes to both find it and recognize it.